datacrunch-com/datacrunch-arena-generic/README.md

 ## By Hand

-If you do not want to use a docker environement, you can achieve the same result by installing it by hand.
+If you do not want to use a docker environment, you can achieve the same result by installing it by hand.

 (require that you have [python (> v3.7)](https://www.python.org/) installed on your computer (or server))